the glasshouse, 2024-2025

 Glasshouses can be traced back to the Roman Empire.
 Emperor Tiberius used a specularium made of translucent mica to provide out-of-season heat and light to grow medicinal cucumbers.

-Today they still have the dual purpose of public entertainment and serious scientific study.
+Today they have the dual purpose of public entertainment and serious scientific study.
 The buildings themselves are works of art.
 The plants inside transport visitors to: a rainforest, a jungle, a desert for the duration of their visits - perpetually tropical whatever the British weather outside.